- Online Security

 There are a few things you’ll need to keep in mind that’ll help you decide on an email service provider.

 If you do, you might as well opt for a good web host that provides email hosting as well.
-Our current favourite is SiteGround.
-Slide over to their site and check them out!

 This directly correlates to how many staff you have.
 If you have 50 staff, but only 5 key people need email, then you won’t need to worry too much about space.
 If all 50 of your staff needs email, then it’s best to choose a host that can provide enough storage for all everyone!